 When I was working undercover, I sought employment at a large foie gras farm in the United States.
 The farm manager gave me a tour of the farm’s operations, where I saw hundreds of ducks crammed into small pens.
 They were covered in wet grain that they had vomited on themselves after being force-fed.
-I observed that many of the ducks were injured from the large metal feeding tubes.
+I observed that many of the ducks were injured by the large metal feeding tubes.
 Some even had broken beaks, along with swollen masses blocking their throats.

 After seeing where the birds were kept, we moved to the slaughter area.
 The ducks were brought here in large crates, many of them gasping for air while some lowered their heads in silence, aware of their fate.
 The ducks were hung fully conscious by their feet in shackles, and their throats were slit.
 The manager went on to tell me it takes 17 minutes for the blood to drain from their body.
 As the manager explained this to me, another bird was hung up and slaughtered, and I could hear and see the others in the background.
 It’s an image that still haunts me.

 The foie gras industry remains a mystery because many people are unaware of this product made only for the wealthy.
 But the meat industry continues to profit from its production and sale, producing 340 tons every year.

 It’s your support that allows my investigative teams to continue to go undercover, hold the meat industry accountable, and call for a total ban on the production and sale of foie gras.

 Our investigations are crucial to creating public awareness and getting foie gras removed from restaurants and stores all over the US.
 This is not possible without the generous donations of caring advocates like you.
 We count on your support to be able to continue our progress.